jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 FA is a broader category than just coins.
 While fungible coins are just one possible use case of FA, it can represent a wider range of fungible items, such as in-game assets like gems or rocks, event tickets, and partial ownership of real-world assets.
 FA is constructed using an object model, which provides the flexibility for customizable, detailed management and offers a new programming model based on objects.

-Minimally, Aptos coin should be interchangeable with FA, it is up to the will of the ecosystem to dictate the whether or not Aptos coin is replaced by a FA equivalent.
+Minimally, [Aptos coin](./aptos-coin.md) should be interchangeable with FA, it is up to the will of the ecosystem to dictate whether or not Aptos coin is replaced by a FA equivalent.

 ## Structures

 ### Metadata Object

 Within FA, metadata defines attributes of the type and other common features.
-The type, itself, is defined by the Object or address where this information lies.
+The type itself is defined by the Object or address where this information lies.
 In other words, two assets with identical metadata but distinct Objects are not the same.
 The metadata layout is defined as:

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]